 Expertise: Pediatric Infectious Disease

-Research Interests: Improving antibiotic use among children and adults; Multi-drug-resistant gram-negative organisms
+Research Interests: Diagnosing and treating multidrug-resistant infections; improving antibiotic use among children and adults

 The Johns Hopkins Hospital (Main Entrance)

 1800 Orleans St.